datma-health/TileDB/core/EnvironmentVariables.md

 * TILEDB_MAX_STREAM_SIZE
      For azure blob storage, use download_blob_to_stream to read lengths < TILEDB_MAX_STREAM_SIZE.
 If this is not set, the default is 1024 bytes defined in core/include/storage_manager/storage_azure_blob.h.

+* TILEDB_CACHE
+    Cache bookkeeping and other files as necessary

+* TILEDB_BOOKKEEPING_STATS
+    Print memory and time statistics for reading and loading bookkeeping files